ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

   Otherwise, the OS disk becomes  an unmanaged disk..
-* When you create a data disk with  the ``azure_rm_manageddisk`` module, you need to  explicitly specify the  ``storage_account_type`` parameter to make it a 'Managed Disk'.
+* When you create a data disk with  the ``azure_rm_manageddisk`` module, you need to  explicitly specify the  ``storage_account_type`` parameter to make it a  managed disk.
   Otherwise, the data disk will be 'Unmanaged disk'.
 * 'Managed Disk' does not require 'Storage Account' or 'Storage Container' unlike 'Unmanaged Disk'.